remyfrank01/remyfrank01.github.io/index.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 Limbo was a school project for Carnegie Mellon's introductory programming course 15-112.
 This was a solo project which I had approximately
 3 weeks to complete.
 The code for this project can be found in my GitHub repositories.
-The aesthetic for the game was inspired the popular indie game of a similar name, Limbo, as well as Hollow Knight (two games whose artwork I very much admire).
+The aesthetic for the game was inspired by the popular indie game of a similar name, Limbo, as well as Hollow Knight (two games whose artwork I very much admire).